You've got great questions! Here are the most common ones people ask... feel free to send us yours .

 We source our baskets, soaps, coffees, teas, jewelry, scarves and other accessories from fair trade partners, and endeavor to support women artisans as much as possible.
 These items are made in the U.S. and in over 12 countries around the world including Afghanistan, Bangladesh, Congo, Ecuador, Haiti, Ghana, Honduras, India (and Kashmir), Nicaragua, Pakistan, Tanzania and Zimbabwe.

 Yes!
 We offer a beautiful selection of corporate and event gifts that are ideal for clients, employees, conferences, speakers, Board members, donors and volunteers.

-Unique products, exceptional quality, tremendous impact... and full customization.
-Most often you can only put your logo on something (and too often that something is junk, or what we call bad swag).
-We’re the opposite.
+Unique products, exceptional quality, tremendous impact... and full customization - not just your logo.
 We custom design labels, packaging and note cards with your entire brand – logo, colors, images, messaging and more.
 It’s what we love to do.

 And not only are gift recipients wowed and appreciative, but the company or nonprofit’s brand is enhanced at the same time.
-Our clients include Accenture, Oxfam, PAX World Funds, Harvard Business School, CARE and many more.
-Find our more on our custom gifting website
+Our clients have included Accenture, Oxfam, CARE, Microsoft, Univision, Harvard University and many more.

 Click here to contact us about corporate gifts.

 Just ask!
 Call (413) 203-5444 or email us at firstname.lastname@example.org.
 And if you have suggestions, creative ideas or stories to share, we’d love to hear them.
 Everything we do every day serves our mission and helps create connections with people like you.